Leech Lake Tribal College

 Leech Lake Tribal College (LLTC) is a public tribal land-grant community college in Cass Lake, Minnesota.
 It was established in 1990 and designated a land-grant college in 1994.
 The college includes approximately 70 faculty, staff, administrators, and 250 students.
-Most students come from the Leech Lake and Red Lake Reservations, and approximately 8% of the student population is non-Indian.
+Most students come from the Leech Lake and Red Lake Reservations, and approximately 8% of the student population consists of non-Indian students.

 History

 The Leech Lake Tribal Council established LLTC in July 1990.
 For two years, courses were offered in extension from the University of Minnesota Duluth, Bemidji State University, Itasca Community College and Central Lakes College (then known as Brainerd Community College).
 In the fall quarter of 1992, LLTC began offering its own courses leading toward the Associate of Arts and the Associate of Applied Science degrees.

 In 1994, the college was designated a land-grant college alongside 31 other tribal colleges.
 That same year, 17 graduates completed their Associate of Arts degrees and Associate of Applied Science degrees.
 By the spring of 1995, the number of graduates had increased to 24.
 The 2007–08 academic year saw record student enrollment; the 2008 graduating class was the largest in LLTC history.